tjbenneche/rampup-curriculum/2015-04-19-javascript-syllabus.md

 # An Introduction to JavaScript

 This is an eight-week course on the fundamentals of computer programming in JavaScript, and its practical uses on the web.
 The former will comprise the first half of the course — taking you through functions, data structures, and algorithms.
 The second half will focus on applying JavaScript in modern web development.
+Students should walk away with a solid understanding of programming techniques, classic computer science paradigms, JavaScript fundamentals and its application on the web.

 ## Week 1 - The Basics of Computer Programming